ctrlaltdeleon/infinitygauntlet/reality/salary-review.md

 - Scope/Impact:
   Designed and built software to produce an auto generating Basic Mission Report (BMR) for submarines known as the BMR Reconstruction Tool (YEEHAWRT).
 Integrating this software into submarine hardware known as YEEHAWROCK has enhanced the Navy's ability to maintain logistics of missions.
 Deployed YEEHAWRT to multiple submarines garnering positive feedback within the last year.
 Coordinated with the YEEHAWMAGIC team to complete parsers for 100+ clients.

+  As a project lead, developed and deployed software solution for automatic generating documents, improving Navy's submarine mission logistics.
+Led team to successfully create parsers for over 100 clients.
+Demonstrated expertise in executing complex, multidimensional activities at a service/agency level.

 - Complexity/Difficulty:
   With no prior knowledge of the software, implemented Redux, a software library that manages and centralizes an application's state, which will cut costs by reduce manual labor, reduce code duplication, and enable improved developer cycles on tasking.
 Implemented data science techniques on YEEHAWMAGIC while having no knowledge of technologies, quickly adapting to the task.